 Is Mold Dangerous?

-Those that live or work in areas infected by mold often report illnesses including asthma, upper respiratory conditions, headaches, bloody noses and other, more serious conditions.
+Those that live or work in areas infected by mold often report illnesses including asthma, upper respiratory conditions, headaches, bloody noses, and other, more serious conditions.

 How Fast Does Mold Grow?

-Mold can begin to grow in as little as 24-hours after a water intrusion.
+The fungus known commonly as mold can begin to grow in as little as 24-hours after a water intrusion.